nataliabeltranarg/GraphDatabases_Neo4j/README.md

 ## Project Overview
 This project is a hands-on lab focused on Property Graphs using Neo4j completed for the course Big Data Management at the Barcelona School of Economics.
 The primary objective of the project is to build, load, modify, and query a graph database that captures the complex relationships within the domain of academic reasearch articles, journals, and authors.
-Throughout the project we imported the data (in CSV format), created Cypher queries to extract meaningful insights, and applied Similarity algorithm to identify similar citation patterns between research papers.

 This project offers a comprehensive exploration of how graph databases can be used to store, manage, and analyze data in the context of academic research, providing valuable insights into the relationships and impact of scholarly work.
 The nature of graph databases like Neo4j, allows them to be applied to a wide range of other contexts as well, including fraud detection, social networks, recommendation systems, and more.

 ## Key Concepts and Relationships
 - **Authors:** Researchers who write and review scientific papers.